 - Very good for jazz thanks to the f-holes and good clean tone, but struggles with harder genres.

-- This is a hollowbody, which means that the tone and feel of the guitar in your hands will be very different from the better known solid body Les Pauls.
+- This is a hollow body, which means that the tone and feel of the guitar in your hands may be unfamiliar.

-- Frets, tuners and intonation will need to be fixed before you can start playing earnestly.
+- Frets, tuners, and intonation will need to be fixed before you can really enjoy this guitar.

-Another stellar example of a Les Paul copy that holds true faith to the real deal.
-The commitment to making this is reflected by a slightly higher price than some of the others on the list, and is more difficult to acquire outside of the UK without paying a little extra.
+The Vintage V100 is a stellar example of a copy that holds true to the original.
+The commitment to quality is reflected by a slightly higher price than some of the others on the list, and unfortunately, this guitar is difficult to acquire outside of the UK without paying a little extra.

-- The pickups and tone knobs are very responsive and work well together to produce the fat Les Paul sound you’re looking for in a copy.
+- The pickups and tone knobs are very responsive and work well together to produce a fat tone.

-- It holds sustain really well, comparable to a genuine Les Paul.
+- It holds sustain well due to the angled headstock, comparable to a genuine LP.